 Let’s face it, a granola bar and coffee doesn’t always cut it.
 I would love to have a delicious and healthy breakfast, even something to take on the go, but I can never find time to grocery shop!
 Trolling the web I found breakfast recipes with just 3 ingredients and couldn’t believe it.

-Sherlock Spallone has to investigate – and fill my stomach.
+We had to investigate – and fill our stomach.

 Eggs Baked in Avocado